 The Mutilator while not a good movie, still endures the passions of gore-hounds, with latex and practical effects and gives the pleasure where richly craving, even after 35-years, this twisted flick delivers a wonderful haul of bodies with just a little bait.

-This review was originally published in October 2016 on the now defunct Rogue Cinema website with a view count of 1,592.
+This review was originally published in October 2016 on the now defunct Rogue Cinema website.

 TAGLINES: